 4) Optimize Your Content for Search Engines:

-Part of what helps drive viewership to your website or blog is how high they come up on a search engines’ search page.
+Part of what helps drive viewership to your website or blog is how high they come up on the search engines’ search page (SERP).
 Search engines have built-in algorithms to bring the best-matched website to the consumer.
 You can use this algorithm to your favor in a lot of cases.
 You do this by using keywords that draw in traffic.
 Words like “deal”, “savings” and “bargain” are a great exemplar of this.
 By generating traffic to your website, you can get more people to join your email list.